 COVID-19 Resource Guide and Updated Practices for Iowa & Nebraska

 There’s no doubt about it–COVID-19 has changed the way many people live.
-While people have already made changes, even more, are on the way.
-That’s because recommendations for staying safe and healthy change as humans learn more about the coronavirus, its new variants, and how the sickness spreads from one person to the next.
+While people have already made changes, even more are on the way.
+That’s because recommendations for staying safe and healthy change as we learn more about the coronavirus, its new variants, and how the sickness spreads from one person to the next.

-Although the ongoing pandemic has impacted the lives of people around the world, members of certain subsets have been affected more dramatically, including people living with intellectual and/or developmental disabilities.
-For starters, some care centers closed at least temporarily, leaving people without the care they’d grown accustomed to.
-Families relying on that care found themselves scratching their heads as they tried to arrange alternative care they were unable to provide themselves.
+Although the ongoing pandemic has impacted the lives of people around the world, members of certain subsets have been affected more dramatically, including people with developmental disabilities.
+For starters, most day service centers closed at least temporarily, leaving people without the support they’d grown accustomed to.
+Families relying on those supports found themselves scratching their heads as they tried to arrange alternative supports they were unable to provide themselves.

-Depending in part on the nature of their disability, some people living with I/DD experienced limited access to critical resources, such as technology or transportation, once COVID-19 reared its ugly head.
+Depending in part on the nature of their disability, some people with developmental disabilities experienced limited access to critical resources, such as technology or transportation, once COVID-19 reared its ugly head.
 Some even lost access to their income as businesses closed their doors and shuttered their windows for a while at least.

-Even more alarmingly, certain people with I/DD discovered they were at greater risk for contracting COVID-19.
+Even more alarmingly, some people with developmental disabilities discovered they were at greater risk for contracting COVID-19.
 This discovery set off a tsunami-type wave of concern, particularly among people who have underlying conditions like diabetes that could make them even more vulnerable to the virus and its potentially devastating effects.

 How to Keep Your Loved Ones Safe

 If you’re wondering how you can keep your loved ones safe in such an uncertain world, know you’re not alone.
-Luckily, the states of Iowa and Nebraska have resources available to help everyone stay safe and healthy, and they update them regularly.
+Luckily, the state of Nebraska has resources available to help everyone stay safe and healthy, and they update them regularly.

-If you have a loved one who lives in an I/DD care facility in Iowa, you can take comfort in knowing the state requires the facility to follow COVID-19 best practices.
-Canceling communal dining and extraneous group activities, screening employees and residents for COVID-19 symptoms, and enforcing social distancing recommendations are some of the best practices adopted by many facilities, including the one we operate in Omaha, NE.
+If you have a loved one who lives in a residential facility for people with developmental disabilities in Nebraska, you can take comfort in knowing the state requires the facility to follow COVID-19 best practices.
+Canceling communal dining and extraneous group activities, screening team member, residents, and visitors for COVID-19 symptoms, and enforcing social distancing recommendations are some of the best practices adopted by many facilities, including the ones we operate in Omaha, NE.